bobbyconti/GifViewer/README.md

 # GifViewer

-## :clipboard: Overview
+## Overview

 <div style="width: 1000px; height 600px;"><img src="screencap.gif" width="30%" height="30%" align="right"></div>

-GifViewer is an iOS app that allows users to browse trending gifs from the Giphy API.
-Users can scroll through the grid, select a gif, which opens a detail view of the gif, and then tap or swipe right to dismiss.
+GifViewer is an app that allows users to browse trending gifs from the Giphy API!
+Call up a detail view of the full-sized gif, and dismiss the view using gestures and animations!
 The app incorporates:

 - Objective-C
 - Collection Views